oktadev/okta-blog/_source/_posts/2024-03-03-stepup-authentication.md

 }
 ```

 Test this route out.
-Start the application by running `npm start`.
-Open the application in the browser and sign in using one factor, such as a password.
+Start the application by running `npm start` if it isn't still running.
+Open the application in the browser, and feel free to open network debugging capabilities so you can see the `acr_values` request.
+Sign in using one factor, such as a password.
 Then, navigate to the "profile" route.
-You'll get redirected to authenticate with Okta using your email.
+You'll be redirected to Okta to authenticate using your email.
 Sign in with your email by entering a verification number.
 Success!

+Sign out of the application.

 The Okta Angular SDK helps us out, so we don't have to write custom code.
 Under the covers, the SDK has an Angular guard that:
   1. Gets the `acr` claim value from the ID token